Model-based testing

-Model-based testing is an application of model-based design for designing and optionally also executing artifacts to perform software testing or system testing.
-Models can be used to represent the desired behavior of a system under test (SUT), or to represent testing strategies and a test environment.
-The picture on the right depicts the former approach.
+In computing, model-based testing is an approach to testing that leverages model-based design for designing and possibly executing tests.
+As shown in the diagram on the right, a model can represent the desired behavior of a system under test (SUT).
+Or a model can represent testing strategies and environments.

 A model describing a SUT is usually an abstract, partial presentation of the SUT's desired behavior.

 Test cases derived from such a model are functional tests on the same level of abstraction as the model.

 These test cases are collectively known as an abstract test suite.

 An abstract test suite cannot be directly executed against an SUT because the suite is on the wrong level of abstraction.

 An executable test suite needs to be derived from a corresponding abstract test suite.

 The executable test suite can communicate directly with the system under test.